Ferrets

 Just like humans, certain species of animals are smarter than the others.
-This, in fact, has been tested through studies conducted on common pet animals like cats, dogs etc. Even ferrets, like pets, have shown signs of intelligence by bonding with their owners and seeking their attention.
+This has been tested through studies conducted on common pet animals like cats, dogs, etc. Ferrets have shown signs of intelligence by bonding with their owners and seeking their attention.

 How intelligent are Ferrets?
 Ferrets’ intelligence is reflected through their curious yet persistent nature.
 They enjoy solving problems and are surprisingly determined to find solutions to them.

-But a majority of ferret owners are of the opinion that domesticated ferrets indeed show signs of intelligence through their actions and reactions to different situations.
+A majority of ferret owners are of the opinion that domesticated ferrets indeed show signs of intelligence through their actions and reactions to different situations.
+Let’s learn more…

 How Smart is a Ferret?

 And this has been confirmed by ferret owners.
 Many of these owners have shared some really wild stories about how their pet ferrets planned and did things to stop them from going to work or just leaving them behind.
-We all know that they are sociable, affectionate and friendly, but how far they are willing to go for it is completely different.
-One of the owners, for example, told us how obsessed his ferret was about getting into the trash can.
+We all know that they are sociable, affectionate, and friendly, but how far they are willing to go for affection is unusual.

 Apart from their intelligent antics, there are a few more reasons why people prefer to keep them as pets instead of dogs or cats and why you should adopt one as well.